 We’ve heard first hand from many of the UK’s largest financial services, telecommunications, and technology enterprises that they are facing significant challenges in harnessing the power of data to transform their businesses and create more compelling customer experiences.
 This new research suggests there is plenty of optimism from businesses about putting data to work.
 Yet addressing operational challenges as they morph and evolve is a pressing concern.

-Although 84 percent of respondents claim their big data projects usually deliver on expectations, only 17 percent currently rate the performance of their big data stack as ‘optimal’.
-There are also stark differences between how managers and senior teams see their big data stacks: 13 percent of VPs, directors and C-suite members report their stack only meets half of its KPIs, but more than double the number of managers (29%) say the same.
+Although 84 percent of respondents claim their big data projects usually deliver on expectations, only 17 percent currently rate the performance of their modern data stack as ‘optimal’.
+There are also stark differences between how managers and senior teams see their modern data stacks: 13 percent of VPs, directors and C-suite members report their stack only meets half of its KPIs, but more than double the number of managers (29%) say the same.

 - Cybersecurity intelligence (42%);

 - Risk, regulatory, compliance reporting (41%);

 - Fraud detection and prevention (35%).